How Solar Power works for Homes

 The panels turn sunlight into an electrical current.
 The current flows into an inverter that converts it from DC electricity to AC electricity that can be used in the house.
 The electricity is fed into the consumer unit, and is used first to meet the home’s needs.
 If the panels are producing less electricity than the home needs, some will be imported from the grid and charged for by the customer’s usual electricity supplier; if the panels produce more electricity than the home needs, some will be exported back to the grid.

 Customers can get a third to a half of their electricity needs supplied from the solar panels, with most of the electricity produced in the middle of the day.

-We pay for the installation and the maintenance by taking a lease over the space above the roof to give us security for 20-25 years, and by collecting money for the all the electricity generated in the house through the Government’s Feed In Tariff scheme.
+We paid to put solar panels on hundreds of customers’ roofs between 2011 and 2015.
+We funded the installation and maintenance by taking a lease over the space above the roof to give us security for 20-25 years, and by collecting money for all the electricity generated in the house through the Government’s Feed In Tariff scheme.

-If you already have one of our systems on your home’s roof, you could be saving hundreds of pounds a year from your electricity bill.
+If you already have one of our systems on your home’s roof, you should be saving hundreds of pounds a year from your electricity bill.

 You should have a welcome pack sent by us when the system was first installed with summary information on how to use get the best from the solar panels and safety instructions for your electrician if you have work done at the house, as well as a copy of the lease over the roof space.

 If you don’t have the pack, please email or call us to get another.